Where to Stay in Granada First Time: Best Areas

 While not as big as some of the major Spanish cities by any means, an abundance of tapas bars, cafes, and restaurants, all within walking distance, will make El Centro feel right in the thick of it.
 There is also plenty of souvenir shops and an amazing food market that you can spend browsing your days away in.

-On the square stands the 19th-century cast-iron lampposts and the 17th-century fountain with a statue of Neptune. it is a great place to enjoy one of the terraces like taste churros with chocolate.
+On the square stands the 19th-century cast-iron lampposts and the 17th-century Fountain with a statue of Neptune. it is a great place to enjoy one of the terraces like taste churros with chocolate.

 Many consider this to be the best and most diverse area in Granada and the pricing of its accommodation perfectly represents that.
 Whether you’re looking to stay in style or prioritizing great value, there’s an option for everyone, which is why it’s right near the top of my list of the best places to stay in Granada.